What is public liability insurance?

 Our business insurance is flexible, so you can build a policy that meets your specific business needs - whether you're a sole trader or a growing business.
 You can choose to only take out public liability or you can include a range of different covers in one policy, with one renewal date.

-What businesses does Direct Line for Business cover?
+What businesses does Direct Line cover?

 We cover hundreds of different businesses - everything from dog groomers and nail technicians to builders and consultants.
 You can take a look at just a few of the businesses we cover using the navigation bar at the top of the page or searching for your business from the home page.